Usability Principles

 Simplicity & Aesthetic Integrity |

-The interface will present elements simply. |
+The interface will present elements simply and have an attractive and appropriate design. |

 |